JaneliaSciComp/ossi-website/src/content/projects/project-template.md

-image caption: Required if you upload an image file - this will dislay on the site youtube url: https://optional-youtube-url.com youtube caption: Required if you provide a youtube url - this will display on the site development team: [Scientific Computing Softwar] programming language: [] open source license: [BSD-3 Clause, CC-by-0, GPL-2.0, GPL-3.0, MIT] software type:
+image caption: Required if you upload an image file - this will dislay on the site youtube url: https://optional-youtube-url.com youtube caption: Required if you provide a youtube url - this will display on the site development team: [Scientific Computing Software] programming language: [] open source license: [BSD-3 Clause, CC-by-0, GPL-2.0, GPL-3.0, MIT] software type: